 Updated January 19, 2022.

 The current regulation that defines a school library facility has not been updated in over twenty years.

 This proposal would address the antiquated metrics within NY-CRR 91.1 and insert characteristics associated with a successful, 21st century school library.

 Extension of Petition Requirement Reduction

-We are requesting an extenstion of Chapter 70 of the Laws of 2021 which will keep the number of signatures needed for 259 and school district library elections to 25.
+This bill extends the provisions of Chapter 70 of the Laws of 2021 which reduced the number of signatures needed for 259 and school district library elections to 25.

 In the Works